 So, what is gender dysphoria?

 The children and young people I see describe and experience varying levels of distress associated with a deep internal, sense that the gender typical to their body does not fit with the gender they identify with.
 Young people also talk about ‘social dysphoria’, or their distress related to negative reactions of others, such as invalidating misgendering experiences, bullying and discrimination.
-Gender dysphoria can range from manageable to debilitating, causing problems with family, friends, school performance, as well as depression, anxiety, self-harm and, in the worst cases, suicide.
+Gender dysphoria can range from manageable to debilitating, causing problems with family, friends, school performance, as well as being associated with higher rates of depression, anxiety, self-harm and suicide attempts.

 Being trans is not ‘just a trend or a phase’.
 For those who experience gender dysphoria, it is a serious and persistent distress, psychiatrically distinguishable from other mental health concerns that often exacerbates risk.